Nature-based solutions knowledge gaps

 • Effectiveness of hybrid solutions

-From the technological point of view, limited implementation of NBS for flood risk reduction is mainly due to the lack of sufficient technical references, design standards and guidelines
+From the technological point of view, limited implementation of NbS for flood risk reduction is mainly due to the lack of sufficient technical references, design standards and guidelines

 Desk Study Institutional publication